 Why doesn't MacLoggerDX save the QRZ URL for Bios in the Log?

 MacLoggerDX doesn’t save the URL when it is a QRZ bio with a session key, since the session key will eventually expire and not be valid in the future.
+If you click on the bio url in the DX panel and press return, your web browser will be redirected to the station's QRZ bio.

 How do I Uninstall MacLoggerDX ?